7oi/debug-inspector-panel/README.md

 Well, I used to do that a lot.
 So, I decided to write this simple panel.

-The idea is to use just one function `debug` and get lots of information.
+The idea is to use just one function `dj_debug` and get lots of information.
 Here's an example of a [real Django App](https://github.com/santiagobasulto/guide-to-testing-in-django):

-    from inspector_panel.panels.inspector import debug

     def index(request):
         latest_poll_list = Poll.published.all().order_by('-pub_date')[:5]
-        debug(latest_poll_list)  # Just add this line
+        dj_debug(latest_poll_list)  # Just add this line
         return render_to_response('polls/index.html', {'latest_poll_list': latest_poll_list})

 You get first some information in the Debug Toolbar: